-If you’re bothered by extra weight or prominent stretch marks, a lower abdominal bulge or “spare tire”, you may want to consider a tummy tuck.
-The tummy tuck, also known as abdominoplasty, is designed to remove the sagging skin and excess tissue that contributes to an unshapely appearance.
+If you’re bothered by extra weight or prominent stretch marks, a lower abdominal bulge or “spare tire,” you may consider a tummy tuck.
+Women often opt for this procedure after childbirth, as pregnancy can separate the abdominal muscles and stretch the skin.
 This procedure is especially popular among men and women who have lost considerable weight but still haven’t achieved a flat or defined result.

-Dr. Donaldson is highly regarded for his meticulous approach to abdominoplasty, and he has refined his skills over many years.
-Dr. Donaldson spends extra time hiding the incisions, creating an attractive umbilical shape, curving the flanks and combining liposuction techniques as necessary to realize the best possible outcome.
+Dr. Donaldson and Dr. Sieffert spend extra time hiding the incisions, creating an attractive umbilical shape, curving the flanks and combining liposuction techniques as necessary to realize the best possible outcome.
 Patients typically rave about their natural, slim shape and their ability to wear tight jeans, dresses and even bikinis once again!

 An abdominoplasty, or tummy tuck, is a surgical procedure that flattens the abdominal contour.
 Typically, any separation of the rectus abdominus muscles (six-pack muscles) is repaired, the stubborn fat between the belly button and the pubic area is removed, the belly button is restored if necessary, stretch marks are improved and the skin is tightened.
 The procedure is tailored to match each individual patient’s anatomy and goals, but overall it results in a thinner, sleeker figure with enhanced curves at the sides.

 As a relatively low-risk operation, the tummy tuck procedure allows individuals to contour their bodies in ways that diet and exercise often do not.
 If you are frustrated when you look in the mirror because your hard work does not seem to make your belly any better, then a tummy tuck may be the best solution.
 Additional tummy tuck surgery details can be found here.